tonyscottpage/site/index.markdown

 title:  "Welcome!"
 ---

-Have you noticed today being a leader is not so simple?
 At PAGE CONSULTING we call you a "leader" if you want to make a difference to your team, your organisation or more widely.
 But are you a "new leader"?
+New Leaders are awake to a new context in which those you must enrol are more connected, better informed but more sceptical than before.
+This means you have less power and greater complexity.

-New Leaders are finding better ways to enrol others in the pressing challenges.
-Why?
-Because today, being better connected, people are better informed, and a tad more sceptical.
-As a rational response to having less power and greater complexity, new leaders are listening and sharing differently to enable others to contribute more.
+Here you will find SERVICES to draw on when you need to engage differently to enable others to contribute more, plus a bit about our CLIENTS, and WHO we are.

-Here you will find SERVICES you can draw on to help with this, inspiration to create new and better STORIES, plus a bit about our CLIENTS, and WHO we are.
-We can work with you to enrol people, speeding up results AND creating capacity for even greater impact.
+We will work with you to enrol people, speeding up results AND creating capacity for even greater impact.
 [Drop us a line]({{ site.baserl }}/contact) to find out more.

 And thank you for visiting!